-'HSBC' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'HSBC' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 HSBC stands for Hong Kong Shanghai Banking Corporation.
 This largest international bank in the world by balance sheet has over $1.63 trillion in total assets.
 The British London based banking giant counts more than 47 million customers as part of its international network spanning 71 countries and territories and 6,000 offices around the globe.

 HSBC was founded by a British businessman in 1865 to finance the growing trade between the West and Asia, and especially China.
 Today HSBC remains among the largest and most impressive banking and financial services conglomerate groups in the world by any relevant measure.
 Their stated goal is to be recognized as the globe’s foremost and best respected international bank.

 HSBC is operated globally through four major divisions.
 These include its Commercial Banking, Global Banking and Markets, Private Banking, and Retail Banking and Wealth Management divisions.
 Among the banking group’s many achievements over the centuries, the group was responsible for setting up the modern day Chinese currency and banking system back during the reign of the last Chinese imperial dynasty.
 This financial and currency system which HSBC established for China is still used today.